Discretized Fast-Slow Systems with Canards in Two Dimensions: Maximal canard through a fold in continuous time

-Observe that the manifold $S_0$ consists of equilibria of the layer problem~\eqref{layerequ}. $S_0$ is called \textit{normally hyperbolic} if the matrix $\textnormal{D}_xf(p)\in\mathbb{R}^{m\times m}$ for all $p\in S_0$ has no spectrum on the imaginary axis.
-For a normally hyperbolic $S_0$ \textit{Fenichel Theory} \cite{Fenichel4,Jones,ku2015,WigginsIM} implies that for $\epsilon$ sufficiently small, there is a locally invariant slow manifold $S_{\epsilon}$ such that the restriction of~\eqref{slowequ} to $S_{\epsilon}$ is a regular perturbation of the reduced problem~\eqref{redequ}.
+Observe that the manifold $S_0$ consists of equilibria of the layer problem~\eqref{layerequ}. $S_0$ is called \textit{normally hyperbolic} if for all $p\in S_0$ the matrix $\textnormal{D}_xf(p)\in\mathbb{R}^{m\times m}$ has no eigenvalues on the imaginary axis.
+For a normally hyperbolic $S_0$, \textit{Fenichel theory} \cite{Fenichel4,Jones,ku2015,WigginsIM} implies that, for sufficiently small $\epsilon$, there is a locally invariant slow manifold $S_{\epsilon}$ such that the restriction of~\eqref{slowequ} to $S_{\epsilon}$ is a regular perturbation of the reduced problem~\eqref{redequ}.
 Furthermore, it follows from Fenichel's perturbation results that $S_{\epsilon}$ possesses an invariant stable and unstable foliation, where the dynamics behave as a small perturbation of the layer problem~\eqref{layerequ}.